Green Arrow: Superman: American Alien

 In the 2016 comic book Superman: American Alien by Max Landis, which features an alternate retelling of Clark's journey to becoming Superman, Oliver Queen encounters Clark Kent two times in his life.
 First is when Clark was nineteen and Oliver mistakes him for Bruce Wayne, whom he had thrown a birthday party for despite being aware that Wayne would never show up.
 Clark, after some hesitation, decides to enjoy himself and befriends Oliver, though he briefly becomes annoyed and shocked at how much money Oliver and his friends waste.
 Years later, after getting off Starfish Island, Oliver has matured more and encounters Clark again, who has begun his new career at the Daily Planet.
 At first believing him to be Bruce, Clark quickly comes clean.
 Oliver forgives him before introducing him to Lex Luthor, partly to annoy the latter.

 Earth 2

 In the pages of Earth 2: World's End, Oliver Queen is an ally of Batman and operates as Red Arrow.
-When Batman was killed during the Apokoliptian invasion, Red Arrow continued to guard the Codex that contained the DNA of every animal, plant, and organism in an underwater fortress built by Bruce Wayne.
-When Batman and Huntress arrive at the underwater fortress, they meet Oliver Queen who assists in fighting the second Apokoliptian invasion.
-He and the Codex are among those evacuated from Earth when it was destroyed.
+When Batman was killed during the Apokoliptian invasion, Red Arrow continued to guard the Codex, which contained the DNA of every organism on Earth, in an underwater fortress built by Bruce Wayne.
+When Batman and Huntress arrive at the underwater fortress, they meet Red Arrow, who assists in fighting the second Apokoliptian invasion.
+Red Arrow and the Codex are evacuated from Earth before it is destroyed.

+Absolute Universe

+Two versions of Green Arrow appear in the Absolute Universe, otherwise known as Alpha World, a universe corrupted by Darkseid's energy.
+In this world, Oliver Queen is a self-made billionaire who developed a trading app with his friend Jubal Slade, who he later cut ties with once he discovers Jubal's sexual misconduct.
+Years later, Oliver discovers Jubal's human trafficking operation on a remote island and plans to become a vigilante archer to take him down.
+However, his plans are discovered by the Justice League, who send Carter Hall to assassinate him, ending his superhero career before it's begun.

+Months later, a mysterious masked figure, dubbed the Longbow Hunter, appears wielding Oliver's gear and begins violently murdering corrupt billionaires connected to Oliver Queen, starting with Jubal Slade.
+Executive protection specialist and Oliver's ex-girlfriend, Dinah Lance, is forcibly hired to investigate the Hunter and uncover his identity.